 A correlation between shell whiteness and natural antibodies (which confer resistance to disease) was discovered by Dutch researchers.
 The research team determined eggshell whiteness by averaging the colour of each hen’s first three eggs laid.
 Chicks that hatched from eggs laid by Leghorn hens with the whitest shells had the highest level of natural antibodies.
 This relationship between chicken eggshells and immunity is now under investigation.

 The brown colour of an eggshell comes from the pigment protoporphyrin derived from haemoglobin in the blood.
 Protoporphyrin produces reddish-brown colours.

-Most of this pigment occurs in the bloom (aka cuticle) on the outside of the shell.
+Most of this pigment occurs on the surface of the shell, beneath the bloom (aka cuticle).
 Cleaning an egg with a brown shell will sometimes dissolve or rub off some of the brown colour.
 While the inside of the shell remains white, the outside of a brown eggshell can range in shade from barely tinted to nearly black.

 The eggs of a brown-egg layer generally get paler as the laying cycle progresses but will become darker when the new laying cycle starts.
 It’s as if a hen needs time off to renew her supply of pigment.

 Brown shells get lighter also as a hen ages and lays progressively larger eggs.
 That makes sense because the same amount of pigment must spread over a larger surface.